Bruno007/draft-decraene-idr-nlri-error-handling/draft-decraene-idr-nlri-error-handling.md

 The Treat-As-Withdraw attribute is an optional, non-transitive BGP path attribute with type code TBD1.
 The format of the Treat-As-Withdraw attribute is the same as the format of the MP_UNREACH_NLRI as defined in Section 4 of {{RFC4760}}.

+# "Treat-As-Withdraw" Capability {#capability}

+To avoid the overhead of sending and receiving an attribute which is not understood by the BGP speaker receiving it, this document defines a new BGP Capability {{RFC5492}} "Treat-As-Withdraw", of type TBD2, and of length zero.
+A BGP speaker that supports the reception of the Treat-As-Withdraw Attribute {#receiving} SHOULD advertise the Treat-As-Withdraw Capability Advertisements.
+A BGP speaker MUST NOT send the Treat-As-Withdraw Attribute unless its peer has advertised the Treat-As-Withdraw Capability.
+Note however that failing to comply cause no harm.

 # Sending the Treat-As-Withdraw Attribute {#sending}

 The Treat-As-Withdraw attribute may be sent in a BGP UPDATE message carrying the MP_REACH_NLRI attribute.